jbergstroem/mariadb-alpine/README.md

 Replaced both init and seeding scripts with as little boilerplate as possible.

-### Laxed ACL
+### Permissive ACL

-`root` Just Works without having to take hosts into consideration.
-You can set a root password on initialization should you need the extra security.
-You can always increase it further with custom sql past creation.
+`root` Just Works™️ without having to take connecting hostname into consideration.
+You can set a root password on initialization should you prefer the extra security.
+You can always improve your state further with custom sql past creation.

 ### Your feature here

 Need something else gone?
-Added?
+Added (less likely)?
 File a PR.

 ## Usage

-Typical usage would look something like this:
+Typical usage:
 ```console
 $ docker run -it --rm --name=db \
          -v $(PWD)/mariadb/:/var/lib/mysql \
          jbergstroem/mariadb-alpine
 ```

-If you like the even faster flavor of skipping InnoDB, this is for you:
+If you prefer skipping InnoDB (read: faster), this is for you:
 ```console
 $ docker run -it --rm --name=db \
          -v $(PWD)/mariadb/:/var/lib/mysql \